packagecontrol/thecrawl/docs/renaming.md

 ## 4 Submit a Pull Request

 Now you're ready to push your changes and make a PR on the [Package Control Channel][1] repository.
 Follow any guidelines there and make sure the tests pass!

+Note that this is a community project and people review PR's in their spare time: it might take a while.

 [3]: https://github.com/wbond/package_control_channel